 Adult-Gerontology Acute Care

-The Adult-Gerontology Acute Care Nurse Practitioner program prepares students to treat patients 13 and older for brief, but severe, episodes of illness, injury or trauma in hospitals, ambulatory care facilities or short-term stay settings.
+The Adult-Gerontology Acute Care Nurse Practitioner program prepares students to treat patients 13 and older with acute and chronic illness or injury.
+While not setting-specific, many of these nurse practitioners practice in hospitals, ambulatory care facilities or short-term stay settings.

 Certification & Career Opportunities

 Students spend a minimum of 504 practicum and 120 laboratory hours with nurse practitioner or physician preceptors.
 Clinical placements are determined by students' areas of interest and career goals.
-Practical experience may be completed in most geographical locations based on the ability to meet course objectives and state licensure requirements.
+All students are required to complete at least 90 hours in a cardiology and an intensive care setting.

 At least one year of RN work experience is required before applying.
 We encourage students to have excellent assessment skills at the generalist level before undertaking advanced practice, and offer a part-time program option to allow nurses to continue working while gaining valuable skills.